z-zang/lm-code-intro-react-router-fakelandia/docs/activity_1.md

 `const Home = () => <div>Home!</div>;`

-👉 Add react-router components and define routes which render the right dummy components when you navigate to the URLs for your homepage, and a misdemeanours page, and a confession page.
+👉 Add react-router components and define routes which render the correct dummy components when you navigate to the URLs for your homepage, and a misdemeanours page, and a confession page.

 (You will have to choose these URLs when you define your routes!)

+👉 How does your app handle a mistyped route?
+Can you add a nice default 404 route defined in its own component?

+## What's Next?

+So we can navigate between different simple components by typing in URLs.
+But we need some proper content for our site!

 ## Layouts

 From the image we've seen so far, it seems like the Fakelandians want a header with a nav bar in it to be shared across all their pages.

 👉 Create a Layout component with a header in it.

-(Maybe the header would have its own sub-components such as Nav?
-Up to you!)
+❗ Maybe the header component itself has its own sub-components such as Nav?
+Maybe Nav has its own sub-components too?!
+It's up to you how you structure your components! *Try and keep them small and neat - if they get large, split them out into subcomponents.*

 👉 Use nested routes to render the nav bar at the top of each of the routes you have so far.